 - 1. Anything posted to this syllabus - 2.
-Anything emailed directly to you by the teaching team (including announcements via Piazza) 24 hours after receiving such an email.
+Anything emailed directly to you by the teaching team (including announcements Or Posts via Ed) 24 hours after receiving such an email.

-Because Piazza announcements are emailed to you, you need only check your Georgia Tech email once every 24 hours to remain up-to-date on new information during the semester.
+Because Ed announcements are emailed to you, you should check your Georgia Tech email once every 24 hours to remain updated on new information during the semester.
 Georgia Tech generally recommends students check their Georgia Tech email once every 24 hours.
-So, if an announcement or message is time-sensitive, you will not be responsible for the contents of the announcement until 24 hours after it has been sent.

-We generally prefer to handle communication via Piazza to help with collaboration among the teaching team, but we understand Piazza is not ideal for having information "pushed" to you.
-We may contact you via a private Piazza post instead of an email.
+We generally prefer to handle communication via Ed to help with collaboration among the teaching team, but we understand Ed is not ideal for having information "pushed" to you.
+We may contact you via a private Ed post instead of an email.
 Still, if we do so, we will choose to send email notifications immediately, bypassing your settings, to ensure you're alerted.
 This type of communication will also spring under #2 above.

 Note that this means you won't be responsible for knowing information communicated in several other methods we'll be using.
-You aren't responsible for knowing anything posted to Piazza that isn't linked from an official announcement.
+You aren't responsible for knowing anything posted to Ed that isn't linked from an official announcement.
 You don't need to worry about missing critical information so long as you keep up with your email and understand the documents on this website.
-This also applies in reverse: we do not monitor our Canvas message boxes, and we may not respond to direct emails.
-If you need to contact the course staff, please post privately to Piazza (either to all Instructors or to an instructor individually) the instructor the relevant or tad in post.
+This also applies reverse: we do not monitor our Canvas message boxes and may not respond to direct emails.
+If you need to get in touch with the course staff, please post privately to Ed (either to all Instructors or to an instructor individually) or tag the instructor in the relevant post.